ComposioHQ/sample-projects/Map_Search_agent/readme.md

 Composio gives the AI Agent access to Google Maps and the ability to scrape Website content.
 This allows it to perform actions such as scraping the website content and finding all the places mentioned in the website and also list all the places after performing a search.

+In production, Composio can access a number of websites and store the data in a structured format in the cloud.

 # Steps to run

 1. Install the requirements.txt file